geometor/divine.bak/log/23.012-101550/index.rst

    \frac{1}{2} = \frac{2}{4}

-But what if we were to define :math:`c = a + b` so our geometric mean is expressed with only two values
+But what if we were to define :math:`c = a + b` so our geometric mean is expressed with only two values:

 .. math::
    \large